-Insurtech and Coretech Collaborate for a Customer-Centric Ecosystem.
-Customer-centricity is realized as innovative insurtech and core capabilities converge within an open ecosystem.
-Insurers rethink their traditional roles and offer superior and value-added services.
-At the same time, insurers gain an iterative, test-and-learn approach to innovation, a quicker path to market, and distribution within new and emerging B2C and B2B ecosystems.
+Insurtech and Coretech Collaborate for a Customer Centric Ecosystem.
+Customer centricity is realized as innovative insurtech and core capabilities converge within an open ecosystem.
+Life insurers rethink their traditional roles and offer superior and value-added services.
+At the same time, carriers gain an iterative, test-and-learn approach to innovation, a quicker path to market, and distribution within new and emerging B2C and B2B ecosystems.

-Coretech helps both insurers and insurtechs deliver on their promise of customer-centricity, join insurance ecosystems, and become unbeatably fast at everything you do.
+Coretech helps both life insurers and insurtechs deliver on their promise of customer centricity, join ecosystems, and become unbeatably fast at everything.

-Delivering the Future of Insurance: Fast, Simple, and Agile
+Delivering the Future of Life Insurance: Fast, Simple, and Agile

 The industry is awash in stories about transformation projects dragging on for years, with cost overruns in the millions or even 10s of millions of dollars.
-Coretech is critical to speedy delivery and performance of new insurance capabilities.
+Coretech is critical to speedy delivery and performance of new life insurance capabilities.